-3.0 SUBSTANCE OF THE PETITIONS FOR CHANGE
+3.0 SUBSTANCE OF PETITIONS FOR CHANGE

 The changes proposed in the petitions submitted by LADWP are to incorporate the provisions of the 2013 Agreement into Licenses 10191 and 10192 as terms and conditions.
 As noted above, the 2013 Agreement includes provisions for LADWP to implement all recommendations of the 2010 Synthesis Report.
 The proposed changes would not alter the existing Mono Lake elevation criteria or the existing routine annual water export terms required by D1631.
+For ease of reference, State Water Board staff and the Settlement Parties have worked to incorporate all terms and conditions applicable to Licenses 10191 and 10192 into a single document for each Amended License, inclusive of the terms and conditions required by D1631, Orders 98-05 and 98-07, and the changes being approved by this Order.